John Locke was a seventeenth century philosopher

 1658: Locke is awarded a Master’s Degree.

-1659: Elected to a senior studentship at Oxford which meant he was involved in teaching.
+1659: He is elected to a senior studentship at Oxford which meant he was involved in teaching.

 1660: Locke meets Robert Boyle the chemist who is to become his friend for the next thirty years.
 King Charles the Second ascends the royal throne and the monarchy is restored.